Brian Christian: The Alignment Problem

+Other writing

+In 2025, Christian wrote the Introduction for the 75th anniversary edition of Norbert Wiener's seminal work The Human Use of Human Beings, which explores the societal implications of cybernetics and automation.

+Software development and technical work

+Christian worked in web development beginning in the 1990s, and has contributed to open-source projects such as Bundler and Ruby on Rails.
+From 2013 to 2022, he served as Director of Technology at McSweeney's Publishing, where he oversaw the successful launch of a new version of McSweeney's Internet Tendency in 2016 and its first audio issue, in collaboration with Radiotopia, in 2021.

-Influence
+Influence and impact

+In 2010, film director Michael Langan adapted Christian's poem "Heliotropes" into a short film of the same name, which was published in the final issue of Wholphin magazine.

 In 2014, Vanity Fair magazine reported that The Most Human Human was the "night-table reading" of Elon Musk.

 Reading The Most Human Human inspired the playwright Jordan Harrison to write the play Marjorie Prime.
 The play was a finalist for the Pulitzer Prize and was released as a feature film in 2017.

 The Most Human Human also inspired filmmaker Tommy Pallotta's 2018 documentary More Human Than Human, in which Christian appears.

 In 2018, Algorithms to Live By was featured as an answer on the game show Jeopardy!.

 In 2021, Microsoft CEO Satya Nadella wrote in Fast Company that The Alignment Problem was one of the "5 books that inspired" him that year.